shikha110/Indian-General-Election-2024-Results-Analysis-/README.md

 ```

--- Which candidate won and which candidate was the runner-up in each constituency of State for the 2024 elections?
+--Q  Which candidate won and which candidate was the runner-up in each constituency of State for the 2024 elections?
 ```SQL
 with RankedCandidates as (
     select